How do I calculate the Notional Values for a CFD?

 Since FXCM micronizes many of its CFD contracts, it is necessary to use a multiplier in the Notional Value equation.
 Why is this?
 This is because some of FXCM’s contracts, GER30 for example, is a fraction of a full futures contract.
 The service FXCM offers is making the DAX small enough for a retail trader to trade.
 So, since the GER30 is 1/10 of a full future, we use a multiplier of 0.1.

-It is important to note that Notional Value is calculated in the currency of a trader’s account.
-If a trader’s account currency is different from the CFD denomination, the trader must convert the CFD into their account currency using the current FX rates (see example 3 below).
+Notional Value is calculated in the counter currency of the instrument, to convert to account denomination traders must multiply/divide using the current FX rates (see example 3 below).

 |Product||Multiplier||Instrument Counter Currency|

 A trader is long 5 contracts of SPX500.
 His account is denominated in USD.
 The BID for SPX500 is 2,270.93.
 The multiplier for SPX500 is 1.
 The SPX500 is denominated in USD.

 SPX500 Notional Value = (Current Price of SPX500 * Multiplier) * (Contract Size)